Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 1.md

 `InertialBlend()`.
 It is safe to interrupt an inertial blend with a new inertial blend.

-#### OptimizedRootDeltaROAspect

-The root bone of an optimized skeleton typically contains the root motion delta when sampling from animation clips.
-However, Unity’s source generators sometimes get tripped up when attempting to use `OptimizedSkeletonAspect` and `TransformAspect` in the same job.
-This makes it difficult to apply the root motion to the skeleton entity’s transform.

-`OptimizedRootDeltaROAspect` provides read-only access to just the root bone of an optimized skeleton to assist with root motion operations.
-Root motion can be computed in one job using `OptimizedSkeletonAspect`, and applied in another using `OptimizedRootDeltaROAspect`.

 #### Sockets

 A *socket* (formerly known as “exported bone”) is an entity that copies the